-Association of Black Women Historians (ABWH) is pleased to announce the 2017 Letitia Woods Brown prizes for the best book, anthology, and article in African American women’s history.
+The Association of Black Women Historians (ABWH) is pleased to announce the 2018 Letitia Woods Brown prizes for the best book, anthology, and article in African American women’s history.
 The Woods Brown prizes are awarded annually by ABWH.
-The competition is open to all books, anthologies, and articles concerning African American women’s history published between June 1, 2016, and May 30, 2017, including those written by members and non-members of ABWH.
+The competition is open to all books, anthologies, and articles concerning African American women’s history published between June 1, 2017, and May 30, 2018, including those written by members and non-members of ABWH.

-Winners will be notified no later than August 15, 2017 and honored on September 30, 2017 at the annual ABWH luncheon during the 102nd Annual Meeting of the Association for the Study of African American Life and History (ASALH) in Cincinnati, Ohio.
-For additional information about the prize, contact the Letitia Woods Book Prize committee chair: Sharon Harley at firstname.lastname@example.org or at 301-405-1158
+Winners will be notified no later than August 10, 2018, and honored on Saturday, October 5, 2018, at the ABWH graduate reception and awards ceremony during the 103rd Annual Meeting of the Association for the Study of African American Life and History (ASALH) in Indianapolis, Indiana.

 See a list of all ABWH awards here.

 by Ida E. Jones, Ph.D.

 “Something for me, my family, the race and mankind” – Letitia Woods Brown, 1915-1976